axelayala1988/ace/Readme.md

   > Note: When specifying Cloud Automation instance details, Keptn will not be deployed

   > Note: You can also enter a link to an external repository (e.g.: `https://github.com/my-org/my-ext-use-case.git`) if you want to load an external use case.
-See [External Use Case](#external-use-case) for more details
+See [External Use Case](#external-use-case) for more details and examples

 ### Useful Terraform Commands